 How does it work?
 Through a website, pop-up, or browser extension, the fraudsters drop one or more third-party cookies into a visitor’s web browser.
 If a user happens to visit one of the sites from which the cookie originates and makes a purchase, the cookie will mislead the advertiser into thinking that lead was brought by the fraudster.

 What’s even worse is that the dropped cookies can override those coming from legitimate affiliates, allowing fraudsters to take credit for someone else’s hard work.
-This means your affiliates may earn far and therefore might consider leaving the program altogether.
+In this case, your affiliates may earn far less, which could result in them abandoning your program.

 How to find out whether you have been a victim of affiliate fraud?

 An occurrence of affiliate fraud can be obvious in hindsight – if you call a lead and only get an angry “where do you have my number from?” reply, or you notice there are some suspicious failed sales in your records, for example.
 But what other things happening in your program should raise a red flag?